madhura276/multi-agent-hyperlocal-catalog-ops/BLOG.md

 - `medium_multistore_conflict`
 - `hard_ambiguous_oversight_batch`

-The easy task focuses on basic cleanup.
+The easy task focuses on straightforward cleanup.
 The medium task introduces duplicate and pricing conflicts.
 The hard task emphasizes ambiguity, where escalation is often better than aggressive action.

+This progression makes the benchmark suitable for both evaluation and post-training.

 ## Reward Design